GNS-Science/nzshm-opensha/doc/investigations/300-joint-ruptures/readme.md

 ## Use Existing Coulomb Filters to Create Joint Ruptures

+Put very simply, Coulomb filters are based on the Coulomb 'stiffness' between subsections where a positive stiffness encourages slip on the target section(s) and negative stiffness discourages slip.
+For a rupture to pass, it is 'grown' from an initial subsection `A` by using Coulomb stiffness to test if `A` induces `B` to slip, then if `AB` induces `C` to slip, then if `ABC` induces `D` to slip, etc. If any of these interactions is negative, this particular path through the rupture is abandoned.
+A rupture passes the filter if we are able to grow a path through the whole rupture from any of the rupture's subsections.

 Driver class is [MixedRuptureSetBuilder](..%2F..%2F..%2Fsrc%2Fmain%2Fjava%2Fnz%2Fcri%2Fgns%2FNZSHM22%2Fopensha%2Fruptures%2Fexperimental%2FMixedRuptureSetBuilder.java)

 This is a modified copy of [NZSHM22_CoulombRuptureSetBuilder](..%2F..%2F..%2Fsrc%2Fmain%2Fjava%2Fnz%2Fcri%2Fgns%2FNZSHM22%2Fopensha%2Fruptures%2FNZSHM22_CoulombRuptureSetBuilder.java) that uses the existing Coulomb filters in order to build joint ruptures.